buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 > IFC4.3.0.0 DEPRECATION  This attribute shall not be used for export, use property _LandTitleID_ at _Pset_LandRegistration_ instead.

 ### SiteAddress

 Address given to the site for postal purposes.

+> IFC4.3.0.0 DEPRECATION This attribute is deprecated and shall no longer be used.
+Use Pset_Address instead.

 ## Concepts